bisqq/bisqq/README.md

   <h4>:alien: Graphics Programmer | :telescope: Software Developer | :space_invader: Game Developer</h4>
 </div>

+- 🚀 I have been programming since 2015!
 - 🔭 I’m currently working on a grahics engine
 - 🌱 I’m currently learning graphics programming and game dev
 - 📚 I am currently majoring in Software Systems at Simon Fraser University
 - 👯 I’m looking to collaborate on creating cool software and games for people to use and have fun with!
 - 🤔 I’m looking for help with Technical Interviews
-- 📫 How to reach me: By email or my socials (will update that soon)
+- 📫 How to reach me: By email or my socials
-- ⚡ Fun fact: I am a really adaptive person, I can pick up skills quite quickly
+- ⚡ Fun fact: I am a really adaptive person, I can pick up skills and technology quite quickly
 - 🏴‍☠️ Things I like: Gaming/Dev, Cars, Space, Science, Movies, Campfires, Food, Programming, Sports

 ### :scroll: Languages/APIs/Libraries